Rhaeto-Romance languages: Romansh

 By the mid-9th century, Romansh was spoken over a far wider area.
 However, with the migration of many elite German land owners, Romansh dissipated across Northern Italy.
 The oldest literary text in the Romansh language is the Chianzun dalla guerra dagl Chiaste da Müs, which details the Musso War.

-By 1803, the state of Grisons, which was 50% Romansh and 50% German-speaking, became a part of Switzerland.
+By 1803, the state of Grisons, which was 50.14% Romansh, 36.20% German and 13.66% Italian-speaking, became a part of Switzerland.
 The strength of the central government of Grisons, whose official language was German, began to impose on the Romansh-speaking people, which resulted in many Romansh speakers adopting German.
 With the 20th century came a rise in tourism, which took the focus away from the region's agricultural focus and resulted in German becoming the more practical language to learn.
 Many in the intellectual class found this to be beneficial to the local as Romansh appeared to hinder their intellectual development.
 As Heinrich Bansi, a notable priest in 1897, noted: The biggest obstacle to the moral and economical improvement of these regions is the language of the people.
 This viewpoint was countered with the belief that the Romansh language was a hybrid of both Italian and German, allowing the Romansh speakers to have a moderate understanding of the other two more widely used languages.

 By the mid-19th century, amidst a dwindling Romansh-speaking population, a renaissance of sorts appeared.
 This culminated in the 1885 creation of an of all Romansh regions known as Società Retorumantscha.
 In 1919, the Lia Rumantscha was created to encompass all of the regional Romansh-speaking societies.
 In addition, more schools began to teach Romansh by the mid-19th century.
 In 1860, Romansh became a subject in a teachers' college and an officially recognized language in 1880.

 Despite these efforts, with more and more of the surrounding area speaking German, the Lia Rumantscha created Romansh-speaking daycare schools in the 1940s.
 Unfortunately, this effort failed to deliver, and the last school was closed by 1979.